Inventoryframework/inventoryframework.github.io/Classes and Settings/BP_PreviewActor.md

 You can limit it by enabling <span style="color:slateblue">**CaptureEveryFrame**</span> and limiting the <span style="color:slateblue">**TickInterval**</span> inside of <span style="color:violet">**SceneCaptureComponent2D**</span>.

 I have these disabled by default, so if your actor isn’t animating, you need to enable CaptureEveryFrame, or if you're duplicating an item, you can go into its data asset and disable <span style="color:slateblue">**UseStaticCapture**</span>.

+---
+# Common issues
+Physics is typically the main culprit for the preview system breaking.
+If an item or components have physics on by default, they will instantly detach the moment they are initialized.
+Breaking the entire preview system.
+Physics will also cause issues with the equipment system, as that system relies on the attachment hierarchy being correct and detaching things due to physics will break it.